Jump to: Research Grants | Pipeline Grants Competition | Fellowships | Summer Institutes | RSF Journal

-RSF will accept letters of inquiry (LOIs) under these core programs and special initiatives: Social, Political, and Economic Inequality; Future of Work; and Behavioral Science and Decision Making in Context.
+RSF will accept letters of inquiry (LOIs) under all of its core programs and special initiatives: Behavioral Science and Decision Making in Context; Future of Work; Immigration and Immigrant Integration; Race, Ethnicity and Immigration; Social, Political, and Economic Inequality.
 In addition, RSF will also accept LOIs relevant to any of its core programs that address at least one of the following issues:

 - Research on the Covid-19 pandemic and the resulting recession in the U.S. Specifically, research that assesses the social, political, economic, and psychological causes and consequences of the pandemic, especially its effects on marginalized individuals and groups and on trust in government and other institutions.
 Our priorities do not include analyses of health outcomes or health behaviors.
 RSF seldom supports studies focused on outcomes such as educational processes or curricular issues, but does prioritize analyses of inequities in educational attainment or student performance.

 LOIs must include specific information about the proposed data and research design.
 After peer review, about 15% of those who submit an LOI will receive an invitation to submit a proposal.
 If you are unsure about the foundation's expectations, we strongly recommend that you review the grant writing guidelines on our website and also view an instructional webinar.
-Successful proposals from this round can have a start date on or after July 1, 2022.
-Applicants can apply to either the November 10th LOI deadline or the November 4th Pipeline Grants Competition deadline, but not both.
+Successful proposals from this round can have a start date on or after December 1, 2022.

 Immigration & Immigrant Integration = III